 Popular Skills for Applications Analyst, Software

-Software Applications Analysts report using a deep pool of skills on the job.
-Most notably, skills in Requirements Analysis, Epic Systems, Oracle, and Project Management are correlated to pay that is above average, with boosts between 5 percent and 14 percent.
-Skills that pay less than market rate include HTML, Microsoft Access, and Windows Operating System General Use.
-Most people skilled in Microsoft Excel are similarly competent in Microsoft Word and SQL.
+Software Applications Analysts seem to wield many skills on the job.
+Most notably, facility with Requirements Analysis, Epic Systems, and Epic Information Systems (Radiant, Stork, etc.) are correlated to pay that is significantly above average, leading to increases of 21 percent, 13 percent, and 7 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include HTML, Microsoft Access, and Windows Operating System General Use.
+Those educated in Microsoft Excel tend to be well versed in Microsoft Word and SQL.

 Pay by Experience Level for Applications Analyst, Software

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 The average beginner in this position makes around $58K, but folks who have been around for five to 10 years see a markedly higher median salary of $71K.
 Software Applications Analysts see a median salary of $69K after reaching one to two decades on the job.
 Seasoned veterans with 20 years under their belts enjoy a median income of $76K.